 - Borrowing money from foreigners

-Public spending enables governments to produce goods and services or purchase goods and services that are needed to fulfill the government’s economic objectives.
+Public spending enables governments to produce goods and services or purchase goods and services that are needed to fulfill the government’s social and economic objectives.
 Over the years, we’ve seen significant changes in the role and size of governments around the world.